VictorTaelin/optlam/README.md

 ## Optlam.js

 An optimal function evaluator written in JavaScript.

-(Note: there is a slightly cleaner but slower and undocumented version [here](https://github.com/MaiaVictor/LPU/blob/master/src/lamnet.js), I recommend reading it if you just want to understand/port the algorithm.
+**Note: there is a slightly cleaner but undocumented version [here](https://github.com/MaiaVictor/interaction-combinators), I recommend reading it if you just want to understand/port the algorithm.**

 ## About